About the guide

 ● Manual (vManage standalone or cluster) – The backup vManage server or vManage cluster is kept shutdown in cold standby state.
 Regular backups of the active database are taken, and when the primary vManage or vManage cluster goes down, the standby vManage or vManage cluster is brought up manually and the backup database restored on it.

-● Administrator-triggered failover (vManage cluster) (recommended) - This is similar to the system-triggered DR failover method where the data is replicated automatically between the primary and secondary vManage clusters, but you have to manually perform the switchover to the secondary cluster and the arbitrator vManage is not required.
+● Administrator-triggered failover (vManage cluster) (recommended) – In this method, the data is replicated automatically between the primary and secondary vManage clusters, but you must manually perform the Failover to the secondary cluster.
 This is supported starting in the 19.2 version of vManage code.
 This is the recommended disaster recovery method.

 Starting in the 19.2 version of vManage code, the administrator-triggered disaster recovery failover option can be configured.
 This disaster recovery method applies only to vManage clusters which are primary and backup to each other.
 This method does not apply to standalone primary and secondary vManage servers.